 When you move into retirement, it’s common for you to stop working or work fewer hours.
 Retiring can impact your monthly income quite a bit and be must less than when you were working.

-For example, if you were single with an income of $95,000 when you retired in 2019.
-Then in 2021, when you retire, your income is only $45,000 from Social Security and IRA distributions.
+For example, say you were single with an income of $95,000 the year you retired.
+Then, two years later, your income is only $45,000 from Social Security and IRA distributions.
 If this is the case, then you should not have to pay a higher Part B premium based on your former income.

 How to Appeal the IRMAA Decision